giovannipozzobon/rp2350pc_job/documents/getstarted.md

 ## Building

 Two things are required.
 One is the Pico SDK, which can be downloaded or git cloned.
+The other is the C compiler, which is the same as for the RP2040.

+By default it is set up for ARM mode.
+To switch to RISCV mode edit pico.linux.make ; this involves changing the PLATFORM environment variable and setting the toolchain path below.

-The second is the RISC-V compiler which is here https://embecosm.com/downloads/tool-chain-downloads/#corev and the usage is described here https://www.cnx-software.com/2024/08/31/using-risc-v-cores-on-the-raspberry-pi-pico-2-board-and-rp2350-mcu-from-blinking-an-led-to-building-linux/
+The RISC-V compiler is here https://embecosm.com/downloads/tool-chain-downloads/#corev and the usage is described here https://www.cnx-software.com/2024/08/31/using-risc-v-cores-on-the-raspberry-pi-pico-2-board-and-rp2350-mcu-from-blinking-an-led-to-building-linux/ , at the moment this is not directly available in distributions.

 I used the Ubuntu 22.04 one which works fine on Arch Linux.